GiorgiVartanov/ecom-app/README.md

 - _I used simple images (grate background, white text) as a placeholders because I couldn't find consistent product images, at first I was going to take them from amazon or microcenter, but then I thought that it would probably be copyright infringement_
 - _Company logo's are from an official media assets, and comply with usage terms (its not implied that this app is affiliated with them, and the only editing done to images is resizing)_
 - _Some pages and functionality are not yet implemented in this project, especially the Product Discounts and User/Profile Management_
-- _admin credentials are email: admin@gmail.com password: password_
+- _Admin credentials are email: admin@gmail.com password: password_